LeanKurtEscano/Airbnb-Amsterdam-Analysis/README.md

 ### Data Ingestion and Modelling:

 Schema Design: Design a MySQL database schema to store Airbnb data efficiently.
-The schema includes tables like listings, reviews, reservations, and users, capturing detailed information about listings, user reviews, reservations, and user profile, host name and other relevant information
+The schema includes tables like listings, reviews, reservations, and users, capturing detailed information about listings, user reviews, reservations, user profile, host name and other relevant information